Add a “DANG-A-LOOP”

 Remove Pole Straps First

 You don’t use your pole straps in avalanche terrain anyway, right?
-You’ll need to take ’em off to add your dang-a-loop in most cases.
+You’ll need to take ’em off to add your DANG-A-LOOP in most cases.
 Here’s how to remove most Black Diamond pole straps:

 For other brands of pole, strap removal works different ways, but it’s generally quite easy.
 Often it’s just a screw you remove from the top of the grip.

-To add your dang-a-loop, do something like this:
+To add your DANG-A-LOOP, do something like this:

 - Drill a hole.

-- Feed some bungee through it.
+- Feed the DANG-A-LOOP bungee through it.